OPF Plants 22,000 Saplings During Last 2 Years - UrduPoint

 OPF Plants 22,000 Saplings During Last 2 Years

-The initiative was taken under Prime Minister Imran Khan's 'Clean and Green Pakistan' Campaign also known as 'Plant for Pakistan', said an official of OPF on Monday.
+The initiative was taken under Prime Minister Imran Khan's 'Clean and Green Pakistan' Campaign also known as 'Plant for Pakistan', said an official of OPF.

 Talking to APP, he said around 10,000 and 12,000 were planted in autumn 2018 and spring 2019, respectively.